nextflow-io/training/docs/hello_nextflow/01_orientation.md

 18 directories, 17 files
 ```

+!!!note

     Don't worry if this seems like a lot; we'll go through the relevant pieces at each step of the course.
     This is just meant to give you an overview.

-Here's a summary of what you should know to get started:
+**Here's a summary of what you should know to get started:**

-**The `.nf` files** are workflow scripts that are named based on what part of the course they're used in.
+-   **The `.nf` files** are workflow scripts that are named based on what part of the course they're used in.

-**The `hello-*` directories** are directories used in the later Parts of the course where we are working with more than just one workflow file.
+-   **The `hello-*` directories** are directories used in the later Parts of the course where we are working with more than just one workflow file.

-**The file `nextflow.config`** is a configuration file that sets minimal environment properties.
+-   **The file `nextflow.config`** is a configuration file that sets minimal environment properties.
     You can ignore it for now.

-**The `data` directory** contains the input data we'll use in most of the course.
+-   **The `data` directory** contains the input data we'll use in most of the course.
 The dataset is described in detail in Part 3, when we introduce it for the first time.

-**The `solutions` directory** contains the completed workflow scripts that result from each step of the course.
+-   **The `solutions` directory** contains the completed workflow scripts that result from each step of the course.
     They are intended to be used as a reference to check your work and troubleshoot any issues.
     The name and number in the filename correspond to the step of the relevant part of the course.
     For example, the file `hello-world-4.nf` is the expected result of completing steps 1 through 4 of Part 1: Hello World.

 !!!tip